aleleio/teambuilding-games/games/tied-up.md

 # Tied up

 ## Description
 The group members stand very close together.
 A rope is put around them so that they are as close as possible.
-The task for the group is now to move themselves from one place to the another as fast as possible.\nIt is possible to have one group racing the other!
+The task for the group is now to move themselves from one place to the another as fast as possible.
+It is possible to have one group racing the other!

 ## Description
 Race against another committee